How to Make a Notion Page Private: Restrict Access and Safeguard Sensitive Information

 Understanding Notion's Access Controls

-Notion provides flexible access controls that let you customize the visibility and permissions of every page within your workspace.
+Notion provides flexible access controls that allow you to customize the visibility and permissions of every page within your workspace.
 By default, a page is private to you unless you invite team members or enable public sharing.
 You can modify these settings to limit access to specific individuals or groups.

 Step-by-Step Guide to Making a Notion Page Private